darroyolpz/Liquidations/README.md

 # Liquidations

 Web socket script for liquidation orders.
-When there are millions of orders liquidated, it's usually a sign that big players are entering the market, expecting the price to grow or drop.
+When there are millions of liquidated orders, it's usually a sign that big players are being positioned in the market, expecting the price to grow or drop.

-This script detects those liquidations and send a Discord message for every big liquidated position.
+This script detects those liquidations and sends a Discord message for every massive liquidated position.

 ![Discord msg](https://raw.githubusercontent.com/darroyolpz/Liquidations/master/img/discord.jpg)